Richard Short (actor): Career

 Short broke into film with the acclaimed independent director Tom DiCillo in Delirious opposite Steve Buscemi and Alison Lohman.
 The film debuted at the 2007 Sundance Film Festival.
 Short was back at Sundance the following year in The Guitar, directed by Amy Redford.
 He returned to the television screen in both New Amsterdam in the episode "A Soldier's Heart" and Law & Order: Special Victims Unit in the episode "Avatar".
 He adopted an American accent in 2008 in both The King of Shadows by Roberto Aguirre-Sacasa at the Working Theatre and Choose.
 For the 1930s crime drama Public Enemies, Short had to adopt an American accent to play FBI agent Samuel P. Cowley, the man who brought down Baby Face Nelson, played by Stephen Graham.
 Short worked with Christian Bale, who stars as agent Melvin Purvis.

 In the spring of 2009 he wrapped Cafe, a feature film directed by Marc Erlbaum and shot in Philadelphia.
 Short plays a writer opposite star Jennifer Love Hewitt.
-Cafe was released in the USA and Europe in 2011.
+Cafe was released in the US and Europe in 2011.
 Short was in the feature film The Exhibitionists for director Michael Melamedoff, released in 2013.
 In 2014 he was cast in three independent films: Cockroaches in Los Angeles and The Butterflies of Bill Baker and A New York Love Story, shot in New York City.

+Short starred as gay priest Peter Simmons in the 2023 film Mysterious Ways.

 Short is represented by Innovative Artists and manager Jennifer Wiley-Stockton.